How to Say "Mom must not lose the bread" in Korean | -(으)면 Grammar

 What does "Mom must not lose the bread" mean in Korean?

-The Korean sentence "엄마는 빵을 잃어버리면 안 돼요." translates to "Mom must not lose the bread." in English. "엄마는 빵을 잃어버리면 안 돼요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "엄마는 빵을 잃어버리면 안 돼요." translates to "Mom must not lose the bread." in English.
+At the A1-A2 level, "엄마는 빵을 잃어버리면 안 돼요." is an excellent sentence to memorize.
+Every word serves a purpose, and the overall meaning — "mom must not lose the bread" — comes through clearly.

 Pronunciation guide: eommaneun ppangeul ilheobeorimyeon an dwaeyo.